bcc-code/bcc-decision-records/docs/index.md

 #### Roles

 **Initiator**: person/team who would like a decision made.
 This can be __anyone__!
+**Stakeholder**: any person/team who will be affected by the decsion and has an opinion about it.
 **Decision Board**: IT Manager + BCC Media Tech Lead + Initiator

 #### Process